Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Measurement study

 \section{Measurement study}

-Next, we present a detailed measurement study of four vision DNNs (AlexNet~\cite{krizhevsky2012imagenet}, ResNet18~\cite{he2016deep}, VGG11~\cite{simonyan2014very}, DenseNet121~\cite{huang2017densely}) and several input datasets.
-Details about each DNN are shown in Table~\ref{table:models}.
+Next, we present a detailed measurement study of 7 DNNs.
+These include a state-of-the-art Vision Transformer~\cite{vaswani2017attention} as well as several widely-adopted foundational models such as ResNet50~\cite{he2016deep}, DenseNet121~\cite{huang2017densely}, and VGG19~\cite{simonyan2014very}.
+These models cover a diverse range of architectural characteristics, making them well-suited for evaluating system-level performance in terms of speed and resource efficiency.
 We characterize the per-layer properties across three dimensions: output size, compute time, and maximum GPU memory used.
+These properties all play a role in \system{}'s design (\S\ref{sec:design}).
+Additional layer-related information for each DNN can be found in Table~\ref{table:models}.
+For the DNNs structured as a sequence of blocks (e.g. ResNets) we count one block as one layer and we use only block boundaries as candidate split points.
+The input dataset is ImageNet.
+For readability purposes we group the models into 3 sub-groups in each figure.

-{\bf Hardware setup. } For this section we use two identical GPU-accelerated machines (pi2.4xlarge.4) from the Huawei cloud, one for the \system{} client and the other for the \objstore{} and the \system{} server.
-Each machine has an Intel Xeon Gold 6278C CPU with 16 cores, 64 GBs RAM, 2 Tesla T4 GPUs (16 GB RAM each), and a 300GB SSD and runs Ubuntu 20.04 server 64bit with Tesla Driver 460.73.01 and CUDA 10.2.
-In some experiments, we use CPU-only clients that have no access to the GPUs.
-With GPU-based clients, the application runs on both GPUs.
-The network bandwidth is around 12 Gbps.
-The freeze layers used are in Table~\ref{table:models}.
+{\bf Hardware setup. } For this section we use two identical GPU-accelerated machines from a public cloud one for the \system{} client and the other for the \objstore{} and the \system{} server.
+Each machine has an Intel Xeon Gold 6278C CPU with 16 cores, 64 GB RAM, 1 Tesla T4 GPU with 16 GB RAM, a 300 GB SSD and runs Ubuntu 20.04 server 64 bit with CUDA 11.2.
+The network bandwidth between VMs is 12 Gbps.